 We are seeing increasing interest from national governments and supra-national agencies in the impact of deforestation and in setting regulations to increase transparency and reduce the environmental and social impacts of deforestation around the world.
 We have also seen an increase in international cooperation, which was highlighted in the past by UN Conference of the Parties (COP)-17 and the Rio+20 Conferences that led to the REDD+ program enhancement, the U.S. Lacey Act, and the European Union Timber regulations.
+In 2021, more than 100 world leaders committed to end and reverse deforestation by 2030, in the COP26 climate summit's first major deal.
+In response, we implemented grievance mechanisms for our suppliers to better understand our agricultural supply chain, prevent, identify and manage environmental and social concerns throughout our value chain, including those associated with timber.
 PepsiCo must stay informed of these developments to facilitate ongoing compliance and alignment with our deforestation-related policies.